 Within this pathway, the main route (known as ‘2+2’) involves an intensive two-year MPhil in Economics, followed by a further two years of research culminating in a doctoral thesis:

-Alternatively, the ‘+3’ route is for students who have completed the MSc in Economics for Development at Oxford or a recognised Economics Master’s programme to a high level at another institution.
+The ‘+3’ route is for students who have completed the MSc in Economics for Development at Oxford or a recognised Economics Master’s programme to a high level at another institution.
 The first year of this route is roughly equivalent to the second year of the MPhil.

 The +2 route is for students who have completed a two-year research Masters programme.